Android518-2015/week13-networkio-part1/README.md

-# week03-SharedPreferences
+# week13-networkio-part1
-# SharedPreferences
+# NetworkCheckStatus
-Sample code using shared preferences to save a userid
+Sample code using ConnectivityManager and NetworkInfo

-Use of logcat to watch the logging
+Use of logcat to watch the logging adb logcat -s NETCHK
+# HttpURLConnectionExample
+Sample code using ConnectivityManager and NetworkInfo AsyncTask, HttpURLConnection, BufferedReader`

-adb logcat -s SHPREF
+Use of logcat to watch the logging adb logcat -s HttpURLConn